2020 Mercedes-Benz GLS spy shots

 There will also be Mercedes’ latest tech including self-driving systems.
 The most advanced should be a feature that relies on sensors and map data to automatically slow the car for corners.

 And finally, expect the lux factor to be dialed up considerably.
 We’re talking to S-Class levels this time around.
-And don’t be surprised if Maybach launches its own version.
+And don’t be surprised if Maybach launches its own version of the new GLS, possibly with the the last two rows swapped out for a single pair of executive-style seats.

 Email This Page